benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 2. Create a `not-found.tsx` file in your route segments folder.
 3. Then `not-found.tsx` file will display when notFound happen.

-> That's something to keep in mind, notFound will take precedence over error.tsx, so you can reach out for it when you want to handle more specific errors!
+> That's something to keep in mind, `notFound` will take precedence over `error.tsx`, so you can reach out for it when you want to handle more specific errors!

 ## Form Validation